stevetsa/awesome-biomedical-data-science-training/README.md

 [National Institutes of Health Library](https://www.nihlibrary.nih.gov/services/bioinformatics-support/online-bioinformatics-tutorials) - Training for a range of commercial bioinformatics resources and applications.

+[Nextflow](https://nf-co.re/usage/nextflow) - Learn the basics of Nextflow and how to write your own Nextflow pipelines, including documentation, training, and workshops.

 [Towards Data Science](https://towardsdatascience.com/) - Towards Data Science is a Medium publication brewing with audience-oriented content not just about Data Science, but a multitude of related technologies such as Machine Learning, Programming, Visualization, and Artificial Intelligence, spanning across more than 5800 published articles.

 # Best Practices